 Make the Dough:

 - In a large metal or glass bowl, whisk together the water and starter until mostly combined.
 Add the flour and salt.
 Stir together by hand or with a spatula until the mixture is very shaggy but most of the flour is mixed in.
 Cover with a damp kitchen towel or plastic wrap and let it sit at room temperature for 1 hour.
-(This is called autolyse and helps with flavor and kick-starts gluten development.)
+(This helps with flavor and kick-starts gluten development.)

 Stretch and Fold: